pjtunstall/spotify-scraper/README.md

 At the moment, it saves the data in blocks of 25 countries.
 The resulting file is called `spotify-prices.csv` and can be found in this folder (`spotify-scraper`), the root directory of the project.
 (An previously-made example is provided as `spotify-prices-example.csv` to illustrate the format without being overwritten.)

-If anything goes wrong (such as extreme delays), you can run the program again and choose which block of countries to start from when prompted.
+If anything goes wrong while scraping a block, you can run the program again and choose which block of countries to start from when prompted.
+(In earlier versions, it would sometimes stall, but this hasn't been an issue since switching dependencies from Puppeteer to the lighter-weight Axios.)
 To stop the program, press Ctrl+C. Try Ctrl+C a few times if it's not responding.

 If you want to start afresh, delete or remove any existing `spotify-prices.cvs` file before running the script.